ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/A-iterators.md

 <br/>

 ### One more
+do these steps _IN ORDER_.

 * every other line
-* skip the first two every others
+* skip the first two
-* print the next two every others lines
+* print the next two

 <br/>
 <br/>